iw-tom/policies/ISO-27001/physicalsecurity/readme.md

 ### Visitors
 * Adhere to the relevant sections of this policy and to give due consideration to physical security issues.
-* Follow security procedures designed to protect Infinity Works property.
+* Follow security procedures designed to protect Opus Works property.
 * Follow instructions from their point of contact in emergency situations.

-If identification, a point of contact, or purpose for being within an Infinity Works office cannot be established, contact the Operations Manager or any member of the ISMS Committee who will take action, e.g. ask the individual to leave, and call the police.
+If identification, a point of contact, or purpose for being within an Opus Works office cannot be established, contact the Operations Manager or any member of the ISMS Committee who will take action, e.g. ask the individual to leave, and call the police.

 ## Hostile Intruders

-Hostile Intruders can be classed as anyone attempting to gain access to Infinity Works offices in order to gain information on the business, our customers or cause disruption.
+Hostile Intruders can be classed as anyone attempting to gain access to Opus Works offices in order to gain information on the business, our customers or cause disruption.

 * Anyone acting suspiciously should be challenged e.g. people loitering, vehicles moving slowly or repeatedly around the site perimeter, or someone taking photographs of the buildings etc. Any activity or behaviour of this nature is classed as hostile reconnaissance.
 * All instances of perceived hostile reconnaissance should be reported immediately, no matter how trivial.
 It is better to report your suspicions, even if they transpire to be unfounded, than to fail to report something significant.